aimms/documentation/dataexchange/standard.rst

 The standard Data Exchange format discussed above is flexible enough to support a range of scenarios for integrating an AIMMS model into the wider IT landscape:

-* The format allows a standardized approach from calling external APIs from within an AIMMS model using the `HTTP Client library <../htppclient/index.html>`_.
+* The format allows a standardized approach from calling external APIs from within an AIMMS model using the `Asynchronous HTTP Client <rest-client.html#asynchronous-http-client>`_.
 When calling web services to call Python or R scripts, e.g., to apply ML/AI algorithms to data passed from the model, or to retrieve results from applying ML/AI algorithms to external data retrieved from these scripts, the format can be easily read into, or generated from, Pandas in Python or Dataframes in R.
 * The format would be the natural candidate to call AIMMS models through a REST API, as it can be readily generated from any environment.
 * Based on the concepts of datasets and tables, it easy to generate an application database from the model annotations, and to create a web service that allows data exchange with such an application database using the standard format.